How to Do a Quitclaim Deed in Georgia

 The burden becomes directly on the new owner.

 Title companies and title insurance companies will struggle when they see quitclaim deeds.
-The way to avoid that challenge is to “become the banker” by providing seller financing and bypass title insurance.
+The way to avoid that challenge is to “become the banker” by providing seller financing and bypassing title insurance.

 Alternatives to Using a Quitclaim Deed